saif-coding/saif-coding/README.md

+* 🧠  I'm learning Web Development
+* 🚀  I'm currently working on Front-End Development
+* 🤝  I'm open to collaborating on any Front-End Projects
+* 🖥️  See my portfolio at [Mywebsite](http://https://saifullahcode.github.io/Personal-Portfolio/)
 * 🌍  I'm based in Peshawar, Pakistan
-* 🖥️  See my portfolio at [Mywebsite](http://https://saifullahcode.github.io/Personal-Portfolio/)
 * ✉️  You can contact me at WhatsApp +923439753915
-* 🧠  I'm learning Front-End Development
-* 🤝  I'm open to collaborating on any project
 * ⚡  Do follow or connect me I'm open to suggestions and collaborations.

 ## About Me